Building and Testing TypeORM

 npm test

-Executing only some tests: When you are creating tests to some specific code, you may want only execute the tests that you're creating, so you waste less time to verify your code.
-To do this, you can temporarily modify your tests definitions adding .only mocha commands (describe, it).
-Example:
+Executing only some tests: When you are creating tests to some specific code, you may want to only execute the tests that you're creating.

 describe.only('your describe test', ....)

-Hint: you can use the --grep flag to pass a Regex to gulp-mocha.
-Only the tests have have describe/it statements that match the Regex will be run.
+Alternatively, you can use the --grep flag to pass a regex to gulp-mocha.
+Only the tests that have describe/it statements that match the regex will be run.
 For example:

 npm test -- --grep="github issues > #363"